MarkHaoxiang/mvp-score-modelling/presentation.md

 ## Method -- Improvements (4mins)

-When it comes to improvements, we came up with a simple heuristic to estimate the gradient term ...
+We first came up with a simple heuristic to replace the gradient term ...

 It is easily tractable.
 Since p(xi|x) is a known gaussian, the result after passing through a linear function is still gaussian.

 <!-- show distribution -->

 It is similar with the approximation of p(y|xi) in the pseudoinverse guided method.
-However, we didn't use tweedie for the mean.
+However, we didn't use tweedie for the expectation.

 The results are surprisingly good on an initial subset of tasks.

 <!-- show images of results -->

-We conjecture that the success of this heuristic could be due the similarity wrt. $\Pi$GDM on tasks where the score function doesn't significantly impact the measurement.
+We conjecture that the success of this heuristic could be due the similarity wrt. $\Pi$GDM on tasks where the score function doesn't significantly impact the expectation of the measurement.

 ### Class-conditional